ppanyukov/go-dump/README.md

 - **WriteHeapDump()**: Write pprof heap profiles at any point in code.

-Whatever the metric, it will be only an approximation, it will be 100% accurate.
+Whatever the metric, it will be only an approximation, it will NOT be 100% accurate.

 Sample usage: